sherzyang/learning-discovery-tool/README.md

 ![Modeling Notebook]()

 ### Evaluation
+This product is successful if users are able to discover content related to what they were already reading that is of a different reading difficulty.
+User satisfaction, repeat usage, web app traffic, and sharing of the app are the metrics I am using to evaluate Text Ascent's success.
 I evaluated 4 models before going with the model deployed on the web app:

 * Model 1: Used TextStat, Gensim, and Spacy.
 * Model 2: Used Latent Dirichlet Allocation (LDA) topic modeling with 10 topics, then sorts user content into a topic.